Superannuation Death Benefits

 Important Note: From 1 July 2007, death benefits are no longer able to be paid to a non-tax dependant as a pension.
 Non-tax dependants include adult children, unless they suffer a permanent disability, or are under 25 and financially dependant.

-How can you ensure your super goes to the right person when you die?
+How can you ensure your superannuation death benefits go to the right person?

 Given the above definition of dependants, nominating beneficiaries of your super fund can be done by informing your fund of your intention.
 Depending on the trust deed of the superannuation fund, the nomination can be divided into two categories: